-AACC Code of Ethics (Y2014)
+AACC Code of Ethics (Y2004)

-- ▶ 1-330 Consent for Biblical-Spiritual Practices in Counseling - Christian counselors do not presume that all clients want or will be receptive to explicit, spiritual Judeo-Christian interventions in counseling and therefore, obtain consent that honors client choice, receptivity to these practices, and the timing and manner in which these elements are introduced.
-This includes, but is not limited to the following: (I) prayer for and with clients; (2) Bible reading and reference; (3) spiritual meditation; (4) the use of biblical and religious imagery or music; (5) assistance with spiritual formation and discipline; (6) incorporation of fasting in the treatment plan as a spiritual discipline; and (7) other common spiritual practices.
+- ▶ 1-330 Consent for Biblical-Spiritual Practices in Counseling - Christian counselors do not presume that all clients want or will be receptive to explicit spiritual interventions in counseling.
+We obtain consent that honors client choice, receptivity to these practices, and the timing and manner in which these things are introduced: prayer for and with clients, Bible reading and reference, spiritual meditation, the use of biblical and religious imagery, assistance with spiritual formation and discipline, and other common spiritual practices.

-AACC Code of Ethics (Y2014)
+AACC Code of Ethics (Y2004)

-1-340 Special Consent for More Difficult Interventions
+1-331 Special Consent for More Difficult Interventions

-Christian counselors obtain close or special consent for more difficult and potentially controversial practices.
-These include, but are not limited to: (1) deliverance and spiritual warfare activities; (2) cult deprogramming work; (3) recovering memories and the treatment of past abuse or trauma; (4) the use of hypnosis and any kind of induction of altered states; (5) authorizing (by medical doctors) medications, electro-convulsive therapy, or patient restraints; (6) the use of aversive, involuntary, or experimental therapies; and (7) engaging clients who are struggling with same sex attraction, crisis pregnancy/abortion decision-making and/or end-of-life issues.
+Close or special consent is obtained for more difficult and controversial practices.
+These include, but are not limited to: deliverance and spiritual warfare activities; cult de-programming work; recovering memories and treatment of past abuse or trauma; use of hypnosis and any kind of induction of altered states; authorizing (by MDs) medications, electro-convulsive therapy, or patient restraints; use of aversive, involuntary, or experimental therapies; engaging in reparative therapy with homosexual persons; and counseling around abortion and end-of-life issues.
+These interventions require a more detailed discussion with patient-clients or client representatives of the procedures, risks, and treatment alternatives, and we secure detailed written agreement for the procedure.
+[Emphasis Added]